Skin Cancer Awareness Month: What You Should Know

 Even on a cloudy day, about 80% of the sun’s dangerous UV rays are coming through the clouds.
 This effect can be compounded via reflection off of another surface like water, snow, or sand.

 Sunscreen is the most common approach for protecting oneself from dangerous UV rays.
 When purchasing sunscreen, pay attention to the SPF value.
-The AAD recommends using SPF 30 at minimum, but the higher the better when it comes to SPF values.
+The AAD recommends using SPF 30 at a minimum, but the higher the better when it comes to SPF values.

 Pay attention to how frequently the sunscreen bottle recommends you re-apply it (often around 2 hours).
 If you are swimming or sweating, you probably need to re-apply sunscreen more frequently.